sagemath/trac_to_gh/Issue 8440.md

 # Issue 8440: Removal of pyprocessing causing problems as _multiprocessing not building on Solaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8440

 Original creator: drkirkby